nordic-institute/REST-adapter-service/README.md

 ## Configuration files location

-Rest Adapter Service tries to load configuration files from the following locations
+Rest Adapter Service tries to load configuration files from the following locations, in the following order.

+If the listed directory exists, all configuration files need to exist in that directory, otherwise an error occurs.
+Configuration directory scanning stops once the first matching directory is located.

+Scanned directories:
-* The directory specified by the system property ```propertiesDirectory```
+1. The directory specified by the system property ```propertiesDirectory```
     ```
     java -jar -DpropertiesDirectory=/my/custom/path rest-adapter-service.jar
     ```
-* The directory rest-adapter-service in the user home directory (if it exists)
+2. The directory `rest-adapter-service` in the users home directory
-* The directory /etc/rest-adapter-service (if it exists, Linux only)
+3. The directory `/etc/rest-adapter-service` (Linux only)
-* As a fallback, the default configuration shipped with the JAR/WAR (classpath)
+4. As a fallback, the default configuration shipped with the WAR (classpath)

 More detailed usage examples are available in [documentation](documentation/Rest-Adapter-Service-principles.md#usage).